International Copyright Protection for Nepali Creators

 • Books and articles

 In Nepal, copyright is protected under the Copyright Act, 2002.
-But how do these rights extend beyond Nepal’s borders?
+But what happens when your work is shared outside Nepal?

 Yes—and no.